 If you have a representative submit an appeal on your behalf, the appeal should include a statement, signed by you, authorizing the representative to act on your behalf.
 In the case of an expedited appeal relating to Urgent Care, such authorization may be provided within 48 hours after submission of the appeal.
 Where Urgent Care is involved, a medical provider with knowledge of your condition, such as your treating physician, may act as your representative without submitting an authorization form you have signed.

-For all appeals, except mental health and substance use disorder treatment, please send your request to the following address:
+For all appeals please send your request to the following address:

-HPHC Appeals and Grievances Department 1 Wellness Way Canton, MA 02021 Telephone: 1-844-442-7324

-Fax: 1-617-509-3085 www.harvardpilgrim.org
+HPHC Appeals and Grievances Department 1 Wellness Way Canton, MA 02021 Telephone: 1-844-442-7324 Fax: 1-617-509-3085 www.harvardpilgrim.org